mzucker/noteshrink/README.md

 ## Requirements

- - python 2
+ - Python 2 or 3
+ - NumPy
- - numpy
+ - SciPy
- - scipy
+ - ImageMagick
  - Image module from PIL or Pillow

 ## Usage